adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Template last updated on 04-09-2020 Add new board section permanently
+Template last updated on 04-15-2020 Change podcast URL to short version Kattni got

 View this email in your browser.